intelligent002/sync-to-async/readme.md

 This architecture decouples the request buffering from processing.
 It introduces a centralized queue between the REST layer and the workers, enabling fine-grained control, scalability, and reliability — while still maintaining a synchronous response model.

-The system consists of a pool of REST API servers, a centralized queue, and a set of asynchronous workers.
+### The system consists of:

+1. Scalable pool of REST API servers - to offload the IO and hold the connections to the clients while waiting the job to be done
+2. Centralized queue - for keeping the jobs list, optionally: tiered queues, metrics for autoscale etc.
+3. Scalable pool of asynchronous workers, that do the work.

 Incoming requests are enqueued and processed in the background, while the REST layer synchronously waits for and returns the final result.

 ### Additional Benefits